-PEI's Cabot Beach Provincial Park Is A Summer Dream Come True!
+Cabot Beach Camping in Prince Edward Island Is A Summer Dream Come True!
 Read our review and see for yourself.

 There aren't many places in the world where you can drift off to sleep next to an ocean front, sunset view for under $30 but Prince Edward Island is one of them - IF you're willing to go camping!
 And we certainly were!
 Heading to the Canadian Maritimes with a bare-bones budget, we were determined to still enjoy the very best the area had to offer and make some amazing vacation memories.
 And with this in mind, we were off to enjoy Cabot Beach camping at a spectacular provincial park.
 Thank goodness we did!
 It may just be the most spectacular sunset campground PEI has to offer!
 Read on to see why we loved it so much.

 That ocean front location I mentioned - yep, the view was absolutely everything we could have dreamed of.
 Not only did we have spectacular sunsets each night, we also woke up to clear skies and dark blue waters.
 I was so glad we had brought along our extra large tent with the screen walls so we could just read and relax - mosquito free! - and still see and hear the water.
 I appreciate that camping isn't necessarily for everyone but the chance to experience PEI ocean front camping in such an unspoiled setting was fantastic.

 Cabot Beach was the perfect base for an inexpensive island getaway and was the ideal destination for reading, relaxing, enjoying campfires, and spending times outdoors, walking the trails and heading to the beach.
 I think even the camping-adverse would be willing to give this gorgeous park a try as part of a memorable PEI adventure.